Counseling Degrees & Licenses in Iowa

 Mount Mercy University

 Mount Mercy University offers a master of arts degree in marriage and family therapy (MA-MFT).
 This 60-credit program features evening classes and is the only COAMFTE-accredited MA-MFT program in Iowa.
 The coursework includes general ed, elective courses, and clinical coursework consisting of three successive practica.
 Both the university and this program emphasize a student culture focused on service, leadership, and social responsibility.
+The program combines hands-on clinical experience with classroom learning, featuring on-campus evening courses and an on-site clinic.

 • Location: Cedar Rapids, IA